oncomouse/dhsi2018/day04.md

 This is also called point-free programming.
 It's considered to be clearer and more focused on what the program is doing, rather than how to implement it.
 This is functional programming.
 JavaScript can be, in addition to an OOP language, a functional language.

 We've seen some of JavaScript's functional programming features in both React (stateless components are pure functions) and Redux (reducers are pure functions).

+Let's look at [`day04/01-ramda`](day04/01-ramda); I put some more examples in there.

+There's a lot of cool and powerful tools in [Ramda](https://ramdajs.com/docs/), so take a look through their documentation.

 #### Side Note on Redux and Point Free